Actindo-AG/Documentation/FiegeIntegration/Integration/01_ManageFiegeConnection.md

     ![Settings bearer token](../../Assets/Screenshots/Fulfillment/Settings/Connections/FiegeIntegration/EditConnectionSettings_BearerToken.png "[Settings bearer token]")

-5. Enter the bearer token for authentication with the Fiege API in the *Bearer token* field.

-[comment]: <> (Fachreviewer: Wann/In welchem Release wird der Bearer token aus Settings rausgenommen?)
+5. The bearer token is no longer relevant at this point, as it has already been entered in the *Credentials* section.
+Therefore, this field can be left blank.

-[comment]: <> (Feedback von Developers: Bearer token wird aus den Settings rausfallen und nur noch in den Credentials angezeigt werden.
-Daher muss der auch nur dort gepflegt werden.
-Wann wird es implementiert?
-Schritt komplett rauslassen hier?
-Dann neue Screenshots notwendig.
-Oder evtl.
-Info dazu: The bearer token has already been entered in the Credentials section and therefore this field can be left blank...)
+[comment]: <> (Feedback von Development: Bearer token wird aus den Settings in Zukunft abgebaut und nur noch in den Credentials angezeigt werden.
+Da noch in UI angezeigt, ist es hier noch beschrieben.
+Text anpassen bzw. löschen, wenn abgebaut.)

 6. Click the *A Warehouse* menu entry in the left side bar.
     The warehouse settings for warehouse A are displayed on the right side.